groyseth/portfoilo-react-gr/README.md

 ## Description

 This is my react portfoilo.
-I utilized react-bootstrap and react to help create my resume.
+I utilized react-bootstrap and react to help create my portfolio.
 I also love the way it looks, enjoy!

 [Live Link](https://grant-royseths-portfolio1132.herokuapp.com/)